 An STNA is a trained, skilled medical professional who works with nurses and doctors and assists them in providing patient care.
 They provide a variety of services for patients, including changing bedding; bathing and grooming patients; feeding or assisting patients with meals; recording and monitoring patient vital signs; helping with ambulation; setting up and assisting with medical procedures; assisting with cleaning and dressing wounds, and monitoring patients throughout their shift.

 While most STNAs work in nursing homes and long-term care facilities, many of them also work in clinics or hospitals.
 STNAs cannot perform medical procedures on their or prescribe medication.
-STNAs must complete a formal training program or STNA classes, pass a criminal background check and pass a certification exam to obtain state licensure.
+STNAs must complete a formal program or STNA classes, pass a criminal background check and pass a certification exam to obtain state licensure.

 Where Can I Find State Tested Nurse Assistant Classes?

 Candidates interested in taking STNA classes can find them in various locations, including community colleges, technical schools, high schools, and some hospitals as well as the Red Cross.
-Many places in Ohio offer free STNA classes for aspiring STNAs.
+Many places in Ohio offer STNA classes for aspiring STNAs.
 There are also websites and places that offer STNA practice exams so students can better prepare for the certification exam and determine what areas they may need to study.

 How Long Does it Take to Get STNA Certification?